thu-tram/mangg-may-tinh/intro/architecture.md

 <img width="900px" src="/assets/intro/1-31-multi-protocols.png">

 If you look at this diagram, you'll notice there's only one protocol at Layer 3.
-This is the ``narrow waist'' that enables Internet connectivity.
+This is the "narrow waist" that enables Internet connectivity.
 Ultimately, everybody on the Internet must agree to speak IP so that packets can be sent across the Internet.

 ## Demultiplexing